 - Butterflies have transparent wings.
 They are made up of chitin layers, covered by tiny scales.
-The colour and patterns we see are just reflections.
+The color and patterns we see are just reflections.

 - They have excellent eyesight, within 12-14 feet.
-Beyond that distance, they start having a blurry vision.
+Beyond that distance, they start having blurry vision.

 - Mostly they are found in tropical rainforests but they can easily survive in all types of climates.

 - Butterflies can easily attract a mate through their colors and patterns.